obsidianmd/obsidian-help/en/Teams/Install and deploy Obsidian.md

 For security-related questions concerning these subjects, please refer to our [[Security considerations]] page.

 **Configuration folders**
-A [[Configuration folder]] is the defined folder that an Obsidian [[Glossary#Vault|vault]] will use to store application settings for that vault.
-By default, this folder is named `.obsidian` but you are able to [[Configuration folder#Changing your configuration folder|change the configuration folder]] name per your preference.
+A [[Configuration folder]] is the designated folder where an Obsidian [[Glossary#Vault|vault]] stores its application settings.
+By default, this folder is named `.obsidian`, but you have the flexibility to [[Configuration folder#Changing your configuration folder|change the configuration folder]] name according to your preference.

-We recommend creating a standard template of the configuration folder to be deployed across your team's devices.
+We recommend creating a standardized template of the configuration folder to be deployed across your team's devices.

 **Plugins**
 A [[Core plugins|Core plugin]] is an optional feature within the base Obsidian application, created by the Obsidian Team.
 These features are integrated within the existing codebase.

-A [[Community plugins|Community plugin]] is is a third-party optional featured added to the Obsidian application through the plugin and the Obsidian API, and can be downloaded into the application through the community store.
+A [[Community plugins|Community plugin]] is a third-party optional feature added to the Obsidian application through the plugin, and can be added to the application through the community store.
 If installing manually, community plugins need to be installed into the `.obsidian/plugins` folder for Obsidian to read them.

+Community plugins operate through a combination of their own code and [Obsidian's API](https://github.com/obsidianmd/obsidian-api).

 **Themes and snippets**
 A [[CSS snippets|Snippet]] is a `.css` file that visually modifies one or more aspects of the Obsidian interface.
 In some cases, it can also add functional enhancements, such as CSS animations like transitions.
 To be recognized by Obsidian, snippets must be inserted into `.obsidian/snippets`.